TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 51/Jeremiah 51.37.md

 ---

-And Babylon shall become heaps, a dwelling-place for jackals, an astonishment, and a hissing, without inhabitant.
+Babylon shall become heaps, a dwelling place for jackals, an astonishment, and a hissing, without inhabitant.